 The Netherlands has long been one of the world's great trading nations.
 This historical internationalism, epitomized by the early predominance of the Dutch East India Company, accounts in no small measure for the large number of MNCs (Unilever, Shell, Philips etc.) to be found in a country with such a relatively small population of 15.7 million.
 The Dutch have a saying that -God created the world, but the Dutch created Holland.
 About half the land in The Netherlands lies at or below sea level.
 Much of this land has been reclaimed from the sea.
 The Dutch built dikes around swampy or flooded land and then pumped the water out.
 The pumping was originally done with windmills, but today electric pumps are used.
 It's a country of unique and resonant images - the fertile, pancake-flat landscapes gridded with canals and interrupted by windmills and church spires, all beneath huge, open skies.
 Every city in the country has its ornately gabled town houses, the greatest and most noble in Amsterdam, while the bulb fields provide bold splashes of color in springtime; in the west the long coastline is marked by mile upon mile of protective dune, backing onto wide stretches of pristine, sandy beach.

-MBA and M.Acc students will explore the economy, business environment, history and culture of Buenos Aires, Argentina.
-The itinerary will include company site visits, presentations from government officials responsible for driving innovation and economic growth in the country, and cultural excursions.
+MBA and M.Acc students explored the economy, business environment, history and culture of Buenos Aires, Argentina.
+The itinerary included company site visits, presentations from government officials responsible for driving innovation and economic growth in the country, and cultural excursions.

 Buenos Aires is the capital and most important city in Argentina, as new businesses and creative talent have flourished.
 It is one of largest cities in the world, comprising over 12 million people in over 47 barrios (neighborhoods).
 With its wide boulevards, leafy parks, grand buildings and varied culture and nightlife, Buenos Aires is reminiscent of Paris or Barcelona.
 Tourism is booming, with visitors flocking to the elegant city, swaying to the melancholic sounds of tango, filling the fashionable restaurants and soaking up the local zest for life.
 The city is the financial and cultural center of the country and a vital port, serving a large portion of the continent.
 Like Buenos Aires, the country of Argentina is an eclectic mix of European and Latin culture.
 It is the birthplace of tango as well as home to millions of avid soccer or fútbol fans.
 Moreover, from an economic perspective, it is once again one of the most promising emerging markets in Latin America.
 After a decades-long struggle with political and economic forces, Argentina is regaining its former luster and opens the door to not only a rich cultural heritage but abundant natural and human resources.
 Argentine GDP reached $6,630 per capita in 2007, with investment increasing an estimated 14.4 percent for the year.
 Argentina continued to perform well in 2008, with full year real GDP growth projected at about 7 percent.
 The country benefits from rich natural resources, a highly educated population, a globally competitive agricultural sector, and a diversified industrial base.